pascalgutjahr/prompt_muons_wiki/source/docs/Selection.rst

 In a first step, several filters are investigated in regard to the energy of the leading muon at surface and the cosine zenith angle.
 The muon filter results as the best choice, defining Level 3.
 Afterwards, a cut on the bundle energy at surface is applied to remove more low energy events, and DNN reconstructions for several properties are added.
 This defines Level 4.
 In level 5, quality cuts are applied to improve the data-MC agreement.
 At last, events with a minimum leadingness are selected.
-This is the Final Level.
+This is the Final Level. :numref:`selection_summary` presents a summary of the entire selection.

+.. _selection_summary:
+.. list-table:: Summary of the entire leading muon selection.
+  :header-rows: 1

+  * - Level
+    - Level 3
+    - Level 4
+    - Level 5
+    - Final Level
+  * - Selection
+    - MuonFilter
+    - Bundle energy at surface > 500 TeV
+    - Data-MC quality cuts
+    - Leadingness > 0.4

 The following sections describe the selection steps in detail.

 Level 3